vatbub/smartCharger/Readme.md

 2. Click on `Log in to IFTTT`.
 3. Log in using the same account you used before.
 4. Most likely, you want Smart Charger to start when you start your computer.
 Therefore, tick the box next to `Start this app with Windows`.

+### Using SmartCharger on multiple devices
+By default, SmartCharger will send the events `laptopStartCharging` and `laptopStopCharging` to IFTTT.
+If you use it on multiple devices, you will need to customize this, as IFTTT will otherwise not be able to distinguish the devices to control.
+To do so, simply define different event names in the appropriate settings fields of SmartCharger and use the same event names in the set-up steps above.

 ## Charging modes
 Smart Charger supports different charging modes: